REVENUE OPERATIONSWHAT IS REVOPS

 You may need to evaluate your customer success team if:

-Your marketing team should be working with customer success to create a plan that will create an all-around better customer experience, turning your customers’ experiences into case studies and success stories.
+Your marketing team should be working with customer success to create a plan that will create an all-around better customer experience, turning your customers’ experiences into case studies and long-term success stories.

-Within a company, Revenue Operations (also known as RevOps) is a strategic approach that centralizes sales, marketing, and customer service operations to provide a consistent experience across the customer lifecycle.
+Within a company, Revenue Operations (also known as RevOps) is a strategic approach that centralizes sales, marketing, and customer service operations to provide a consistent experience across the entire customer journey.

-You may be wondering what is the difference between sales and marketing alignment and Revenue Operations?
+This may sound familiar.
+You may be wondering what the difference is between sales and marketing alignment and revenue operations.

-In most organizations, sales, marketing and customer service each operate in silos.
+In most organizations, sales, marketing and customer service each operate in departmental silos.
 They come together in the evaluation phase to ensure they are in alignment, but overall they use separate business systems within your organization.

-In a revenue operations model, these three operate in unison from the planning phase and allow you to be more efficient, and scale with momentum.
+In a revenue operations model, these three operate in unison from the planning phase, allowing you to be more efficient and scale with momentum.
 Acting as a single team, they ensure a seamless customer experience that in turn helps you reach your company goals.

 Business growth is at the heart of RevOps, relying on accurate revenue forecasting and revenue operations analytics done over time.